Sawtooth Avalanche Center starts up daily forecasts

 Those heading out for off-piste winter recreation would do well to heed the advice of Sawtooth Avalanche Center’s website.
 It contains daily avalanche forecasts in the region, as well as other tips essential for backcountry safety.

-“We’re celebrating our first daily forecast product of the season with a potent Pacific storm system,” stated the website on Wednesday, the first day of forecasting for the winter season.
+“We’re celebrating our first daily forecast product of the season with a potent Pacific storm system,” stated the website on Wednesday.

 The website stated that “considerable” avalanche danger would gradually increase in severity before spiking on Thursday.
 “Be careful if you’re out in the hills.”